 The government of the UK is a unitary state.
 This means that the UK is governed as a single unit.
 That said, this public sector organisation can delegate power to any administrative division (local government).

 For administrative purposes, the UK is divided into areas of local government.
 Local government is used to govern smaller areas of jurisdiction.
-Local government is given power to decide how to spend public money in its area, so it can meet local people’s needs.
+Local government is given the power to decide how to spend public money in its area, so it can meet local people’s needs.